krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 ### Indexed representations

-As each header block is processed, HPACK is informed whether QPACK is enabled.
+As each header block fragment is processed, HPACK is informed whether QCRAM is enabled.
 If so, the encoder will emit an indexed representation only if it is not vulnerable to HoL blocking, that is if there is a matching entry in the dynamic table such that: `entry.encode_epoch <= commit_epoch or entry.encode_epoch >= packet_epoch`.
 Otherwise a literal must be used.

 ### Indexing

-Every QPACK header block must start with a single HPACK integer that encodes the value of the base index, defined as the total number of entries that had been inserted to the dynamic table before encoding the current header block.
+Every QCRAM header block fragment must start with a single HPACK integer that encodes the value of the base index, defined as the total number of entries that had been inserted to the dynamic table before encoding the current header block.
 As described above, the decoder will use this as the starting point for insertions, and for interpreting indexed representations.

 ### Table evictions

-Since QPACK allows headers to be processed out of order, it might be possible that a header block may contain references to entries that have been evicted by the time it arrives.
+Since QCRAM allows headers to be processed out of order, it might be possible that a header block fragment may contain references to entries that have been evicted by the time it arrives.
 For example, suppose HB was encoded after HA, and HB evicts an entry referenced by HA.
 If due to network drops HB is decoded first, the reference in HA will become invalid.

-To handle this with minimal complexity, QPACK takes the following approach: if `packet_epoch > commit_epoch + 1`, and if while encoding the current header block an eviction becomes necessary, then QPACK must be disabled for the current header block.
+To handle this with minimal complexity, QCRAM takes the following approach: if `packet_epoch > commit_epoch + 1`, and if while encoding the current header block fragment an eviction becomes necessary, then QCRAM must be disabled for the current header frame.
 The first condition might be paraphrased as: are there any header block packets still in flight before the current one?

-In the above example, HB would not be QPACK enabled, hence the decoder must ensure to process HB strictly after HA.
+In the above example, HB would not be QCRAM enabled, hence the decoder must ensure to process HB strictly after HA.

 *Compared to other QUIC state such as receive buffers, the default table size of